jasineri/gitartwork/README.md

 ## Usage:

 ### Option #1: Use gitartwork as a GitHub Action
-Copy the workflow code into a `.github/workflows/gitartwork.yml` file in your action's repository.
+1. Copy the workflow code into a `.github/workflows/gitartwork.yml` file in your repository.

     name: gitartwork from a contribution graph
     on: